 If you’re like me, you don’t see trash when you see empty jars- you envision thriving plants in bottles scattered all over your home!

 An empty glass or plastic bottle can make a happy home for a wide variety of plants.
 Some of the best plants to grow in bottles and jars include small ferns, pothos, philodendron, syngonium, English ivy, moss balls, air plants and succulents.
 For kitchen use, herbs, microgreens, radishes and green onions are some of the edible plants you can grow in a bottle.

-In this article, we’ll look at what bottle gardens are and why you should consider growing plants in bottles.
-You’ll also learn the kinds of plants that are ideal for growing in bottles and how you can start your own mini-garden.
+In this article, we’ll get a look at the houseplants I’ve got growing in various vessels- it almost justifies my compulsive bottle-saving habit!
+You’ll also learn the kinds of edible plants that are ideal for growing in bottles and how you can start your own mini-garden.

 So don’t throw that bottle away just yet, and let’s get started!

 RELATED: Want to add some unique visual interest to your home?
 Dramatic dark houseplants certainly fit the bill!

 There are do many different plants that will happily grow in water, either for their entire life cycle or just a part of it.
 Here’s an inspiration collection of what you can create with some old bottles and plants:

 Ferns thrive in high moisture, so growing them in water is a perfect habitat.
 I used expanded clay pebbles here to give the plant’s roots some stability.

 I just love the way this fern looks, and it’s my top recommendation for planting in glass jars or large bottles!